 Mask Off Top Section With Painter's Tape

-Before you mask off anything, make sure you're working with a clean, dry surface.
-Some people will wipe down their mason jar with rubbing alcohol and then wash it with soap and water.
-We opted to wash the jar and dry it thoroughly.
+Before you start laying down masking tape, make sure you're working with a clean, dry surface.
+Wipe down your mason jar with rubbing alcohol or wash it with soap and water.

-Next, it's time to mask off the section you want to paint.
-If you want to paint the entire mason jar with chalk paint, skip to the next step.
-If you want only a portion of the mason jar painted, use painter's tape to create a straight line.
+Next, mask off the section you want to paint.
+If you're going to paint the entire mason jar with chalk paint, skip to the next step.
+If you wish to paint only a portion of the mason jar, use painter's tape to create a straight line.
 Here are some options to consider:

 - Mask off the lower third of the jar

-- Mask off the upper third of the jar like you see here
+- Mask off the upper third of the jar (pictured, in this tutorial)

 - Mask off both the top and the bottom